bijenmanlol/filesorter/README.md

 - Small tkinter python program to sort file by their file extension.
 - Klein tkinter python programma om bestanden te sorteren op bestandstype.

 ### Language:

 Dutch

+### Warning:

+This program does not consider already existing files and will overwrite any file with the same filename which is practically impossible to recover.

 &nbsp;